-As a missionary disciple ...
+As an individual delegate....

-PRAY - Dedicate yourself to intentional growth in personal prayer and the regular reception of Sacramental grace, especially in the Eucharist and Reconciliation.
+PRAY - Dedicate yourself to intentional growth in personal prayer and the regular reception of sacramental grace.
+Invoke the Holy Spirit to guide you and your work.

+• Evaluate personal prayer life -

+- o Do I prioritize building my relationship with Christ through daily personal prayer? - o How can I increase my efforts to know Jesus and His call for my specific work in bringing others to know Him?

+• Evaluate personal sacramental life -

-- Evaluate your personal prayer life by reflecting on the following questions: Do I prioritize my relationship with Christ through personal daily prayer?
-How can I better know Jesus and hear His call for my specific work in bringing others to know Him? - Evaluate your personal sacramental life by reflecting on the following questions: Do I prioritize experiencing Christ's grace through His Church by regularly receiving the Sacraments?
-How can I grow in holiness through His sacramental grace, especially in my reception of the Eucharist and Reconciliation?
+- o Do I prioritize my relationship with Christ through His Church by regularly receiving the Sacraments? - o How can I increase my efforts to grow in holiness through His sacramental grace, especially in receiving the Eucharist and Reconciliation?